UofT-DSI/algorithms_and_data_structures/assignments/assignment 1.md

 ### Part 1:

-You will be assigned one of three problems.
+You will be assigned one of three problems based of your first name.
+Excute "(hash('your first name')%3)+1" in python, and that will tell you your assigned problem.
+Include this line of code in your submitted notebook pdf.
 You can find the problem description in q[assigned number].md.
 They are based-off problems from Leetcode.

 ### Part 2: